Houston Slip and Fall Lawyers Fighting For Justice After a Property Owner’s Negligence

 An arm or leg injury from a nasty fall is troublesome, for obvious reasons, as the victim is denied the full use of his or her physical capabilities for the duration of the recovery period, but not everyone makes a complete recovery.
 Sometimes, the slip and fall victim’s injury leaves life-long effects.

-What is important to bear in mind is that legal help is available for anyone who has suffered serious injury, whether temporary or permanent, due to the negligence of a property owner.
-When you reach out to Schechter, McElwee, Shaffer & Harris, our experienced personal injury lawyers in Houston, TX will begin the process of obtaining compensation for your suffering.
+What is important to bear in mind is that legal help is available for anyone who has suffered a serious injury, whether temporary or permanent, due to the negligence of a property owner.
+When you reach out to Schechter, Shaffer & Harris, L.L.P., our experienced personal injury lawyers in Houston, TX will begin the process of obtaining compensation for your suffering.

-What Causes Slip and Fall Injuries?
+What Are Common Injuries in a Slip and Fall Accident?

 Every day, we encounter hazards that could cause a dangerous fall.
 These may include—but are not limited to—those listed below: